MixMaster32305/ipsum/README.md

 ---

 ### `readdatabase`
-Gives you the option to read any of the databases in the /Databases folder with targetedhack's usual formatting.
+Gives you the option to read any of the databases in the /Databases folder with hack's usual formatting.

 **Example:**
 ```